steppebandit/patches/README.md

 >
 > Joseph was abandoned by his close relatives and loved ones after failing to become a knight, and he carries the echo of his failure everywhere around him
 >
-> Trait : Strategist
+> Trait : Fanatic
 >
-> Righteous, Zealous, non-diplomat, impulsive, opportunist
+> Jsoeph has burst of emotional
 >
 > Trait : Pretender
 >